About Steine House

 In Steine House both our Head Office and a separate 17 unit housing project are located.

-The housing project is located on the third and fourth floors of this stunning building.
+Our Central Office is located on the ground floor, with the housing project located across the rest of this stunning building.
 The project offers supported housing, in self-contained flats or studios, to 17 people.

 Steine House around 1870